 Departing on her maiden voyage on March 14, 2007, Carnival Freedom is the youngest Conquest Class vessel; she is also able to hold the most guests: 4,075.

-Her last major dry dock was in 2019 during which the ship received WaterWorks, Bonsai Sushi Express, 324 additional berths, expanded retail space, relocated mini-golf course, as well as some ADA updates.
-Five years earlier in 2014 is when Carnival Freedom got Fun Ship 2.0 features.
+Her last dry dock was in late 2023.
+Before that, she received major upgrades in 2019 including WaterWorks, Bonsai Sushi Express, 324 additional berths, expanded retail space, relocated mini-golf course, as well as some ADA updates.

 Carnival Liberty